 There are instances when buyers of mortgages on the secondary mortgage market will not purchase non-FHA closed loans of borrowers who were represented by a real estate agent and loan officer on the same transaction after the loans have closed and funded.
 What is more, if you are a realtor you might use your realtor’s commission for a downpayment for a property.
 If the real estate client is not their own and does not represent the home buyer or property buyer as a real estate agent, the real estate agent can originate any mortgage loan program including FHA, VA, USDA.
 Jumbo, and non-QM/specialty loans

 We Are Hiring Realtors For Loan Officer Positions

-Licensed real estate agents who have an interest in becoming a licensed mortgage loan originator, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email at [email protected] Gustan Cho Associates is a mortgage company licensed in multiple states with no lender overlays in multiple states and are looking for hard-working real estate professionals to test for their mortgage loan originator licenses and join our growing team nationwide.
-Visit CAREER OPPORTUNITIES
+Licensed real estate agents who have an interest in becoming licensed mortgage loan originators, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email at [email protected] Gustan Cho Associates is a mortgage company licensed in multiple states with no lender overlays on government and conventional loans.

 Enriching Your Career By Becoming a Realtor and Loan Officer at the Same Time at Gustan Cho Associates Empowered By NEXA Mortgage, LLC